milankinen/react-combinators/README.md

 component's lifecycle hooks.
 Such boilerplate!

 The goal of this project is to enable seamless combination of React and observable by introducing **React Observable Combinators**.
-With these combinators, user interfaces can be build **declaratively** so that the UI just reflects the state.

 Say hello to truly reactive and declarative React app development!

 ## Example